Microplastics through synthetic clothing.

 Spreading microplastics with your clothing style

-Your laundry basket looks harmless - and with coloured laundry, perhaps even ‘cheerful’.
-It is therefore almost hard to imagine that clothing wear is such a major culprit in the creation and spread of microplastics.
-Figures from Plastic Soup Foundation show that clothing wear is the second largest contributor to secondary microplastics, i.e. microplastics created as a result of plastic wear.
-(Primary microplastics unfortunately also exist.
-These are microplastics that are deliberately made and added to products such as personal care products and detergents - it really happens).
-To give you an idea of the extent of microplastics from clothing: every five kilos of wash from synthetic clothing releases an average of nine million microfibres, which are discharged with the rinse water, according to Plastic Soup Foundation.
+Your laundry basket may look innocent – and even ‘cheerful’ with a colourful load.
+Therefore, it's almost unbelievable that clothing wear and tear is such a major culprit in the creation and spread of microplastics.
+Figures from the Plastic Soup Foundation show that clothing wear, after the wear of car tyres, is the biggest cause of microplastic dispersal.
+To give you an idea of the scale of microplastics from clothing: every five kilos of synthetic clothing washed releases an average of nine million microfibres which are washed away with the rinse water, according to Plastic Soup Foundation.
 Sodeju!

 Microplastics are actually two problems